 It's perhaps surprising to see just how many games based on a Danish plastic brick system (habitually melded to another juicy licence) have graced Nintendo's hybrid system since launch.
-Looking back, we've had Switch ports of older Lego games, all-new releases, and even a title that wasn't a port or a licensed crossover with another huge media franchise, plus Lego Brawls is coming in June.
+Looking back, we've had Switch ports of older Lego games, all-new releases, and even a couple that weren't a port or a licensed crossover with another huge media franchise — and Lego Bricktales is coming soon.

 With so many Lego games on the system, it's tough to know where to start when you're looking for a brick fix.
 Fortunately, you lovely Nintendo Life readers are here to help.

 Yes, below is a list of every Lego game on Nintendo Switch, as ranked by you.
-The order here is updated in real time according the each game's corresponding User Rating in the Nintendo Life game database, so even as you read this it's entirely possible to influence the order below.
+The order here is updated in real-time according to the each game's corresponding User Rating in the Nintendo Life game database, so even as you read this it's entirely possible to influence the order below.

 If you haven't rated your favourites yet, simply click the 'star' of the game you wish to rate and assign a score right now.
 If you have, well, thank you!
 Go get a warm beverage and scroll down to find the best (and, conversely, the worst) Lego game on Switch.
 Let’s start with the worst, shall we?…